Seharish-Fatima/Schedule-Savvy/README.md

 ## Status

 v1.
 Deployed and live.
-Tested against a real FAST-NUCES Fall 2024 timetable — 1,485 parsed class sessions across all 5 weekdays and 8 degree programs, survived contact with real, messy, human-made data, and lived to tell the tale (see above).
+Loads the FAST-NUCES Fall 2024 timetable automatically — no upload required, works right out of the box.
+1,485 parsed class sessions across all 5 weekdays and 8 degree programs, survived contact with real, messy, human-made data, and lived to tell the tale (see above).

 Coming eventually (when I have the will to live again): support for other universities' timetable formats, and reading straight from a live Google Sheets link instead of needing a fresh upload every time.